jshttp/http-errors/README.md

 - `properties` - custom properties to attach to the object

 ### new createError\[code || name\](\[msg]\))

+Create a new error object with the given message `msg`.
+The error object inherits from `createError.HttpError`.

 <!-- eslint-disable no-undef, no-unused-vars -->